mstc18/mstc18.github.io/2017_teams/_posts/2017-05-27-teng-kong-yew.markdown

 img: kongyew.jpg
 thumbnail: kongyew.jpg
 alt: Picture of Teng Kong Yew
-description: Miao Ling has organized various conferences, including Empower Conference, Solar-powered car competition and TEDx Leeds.
-Due to her leadership and willingness to go an extra mile to help others, all these conferences have been really successful.
-She believes that everyone should be able to coexist with machines, by arming themselves with respective skill.
-Miao Ling is a Law student in Leeds.
-She is enthusiastic about tech development, Chinese medicine and medicinal foot bath.
+description: For the preliminaries, Miaoling absolutely loves conferences.
+She has handled multiple conferences including TEDx University of Leeds where she was exposed to primarily Legal Technology.
+Inspired, she would like to understand how technology can impact different industries, and how should we arm ourselves with skills to stay ahead of the trend.
+She is a firm believer of team culture.
+She thinks what makes a great team is the relationship that members’ share, and the willingness to go an extra mile to increase team efficiency.
+She is keen to take up responsibilities as that allows her to understand her strengths and weaknesses, as well as learning how to better communicate and compromise.
 ---